austral/austral/README.md

 ## Status

 1. The bootstrapping compiler, written in OCaml, is implemented.
-It has a couple of limitations, these are to speed up development so I can iterate on a working compiler as early as possible:

-    1. The compiler outputs templated C++ so I don't have to bother implementing a monomorphization step.

-    2. The compiler does not support separate compilation.
+The main limitation is it does not support separate compilation.
 In practice this is not a problem: there's not enough Austral code for this to matter.

 2. A standard library with a few basic data structures and capability-based filesystem access is being designed.